 When I first found out about minimalism I didn’t see any minimalist families.
 Most minimalists I saw were single or traveling couples.
 While traveling sounds like a lot of fun, the thought of bringing two young kids along makes it a lot less minimalist.

-A few years ago we traveled from California to New Zealand with a one year old and a three year old.
+A few years ago we traveled from California to New Zealand with a one-year-old and a three-year-old.
 Believe me, just the bare necessities seemed like a lot of stuff!

 I wanted to know more about family minimalism and how I could incorporate it into our lives.
 The only way was with a lot of research on the minimalist lifestyle.
 Watching a lot of YouTube videos and reading a lot of simple living books.
-Most of my research led me to decluttering tips and ways to simplify.
+Most of my research led me to declutter tips and ways to simplify.

 This is when I decided to come up with my own definition of family minimalism.

-Family minimalism (for us) is keeping the items that you need, things that make you happy, and getting rid of the excess.
+Family minimalism (for us) is keeping the items that you need, things that make you happy and getting rid of the excess.
 It also means simplifying our lives not just our stuff.

 Let me break this down into some actionable steps.